Sroftling/CSCI_3700_HW3/HW3_example_4/README.md

-Example 4: This project shows how we can connect PostgreSQL with flask and show SELECT results in a HTML table.
+HW3: This project shows how we can connect PostgreSQL with flask and show SELECT results in a HTML table.

+Team members: Ryan J. Hinton and Wesley Tamer

 ## Quick Start
 ### Local Test Setup